plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/Steerable_Pyramid.md

 We can see that in this complex pyramid with 4 scales and 3 orientations there will be 26 channels: 4 scales x 3 orientations x 2 (for real and imaginary featuremaps) + 2 (for the residual bands).

 In order to display the coefficients, we need to convert the tensor coefficients back to a dictionary.
-We can do this by using the {func}`~plenoptic.model_components.SteerablePyramidFreq.convert_tensor_to_pyr` method.
+We can do this by using the {func}`~plenoptic.process.SteerablePyramidFreq.convert_tensor_to_pyr` method.
 We can check that these are equal.

 ```{code-cell} ipython3
 pyr_coeffs_fixed_1 = pyr_fixed(im_batch)